AryannGupta/Real-Time-Messenger-Web-App/README.md

 **Declaration:**

-`This Web Application has been made with **complete help from the internet** just for educational purpose for my AWS Cloud Project as an intern at Ericsson.
-You can call it a cloned project, with some changes from my side for educational purpose!`
+`This Web Application has been made with complete help from the internet just for educational purpose for my AWS Cloud Project as an intern at Ericsson`